GamerFlix/foundryvtt-api-guide/macro_guide.md

 Let’s start with the syntax for updateDocuments.
 `updateDocuments()` has to be called on the relevant class extending ClientDocumentMixin which is a fancy way of saying “call it on what type of Document you want to update”.
 `Actor.updateDocuments()` would update multiple Actors for example while `Item.updateDocuments()` would update multiple Items.
 Use the console to figure out the name for the other classes, they are relatively easy to find.
-The function itself accepts an array of update objects which are structured nearly identically to the one passed to the `update()` function (which updates a single Document) with one exception: the `_id` field.
+The function itself accepts an Array of update Objects which are structured nearly identically to the one passed to the `update()` function (which updates a single Document) with one exception: the `_id` field.
 This field holds the id of the Document that is to be updated.
 So let’s take the following example:
 Let’s say we have two Actors in our sidebar we want to update to the same new image at once `"Steve"` and `"Tom"`.
-We get Steve and Tom by name, construct our update objects and then call `Actor.updateDocuments()` which accepts an array of update objects.
+We get Steve and Tom by name, construct our update Objects and then call `Actor.updateDocuments()` which accepts an Array of update Objects.
 This would look as follows:
 ```js
 let steve=game.actors.getName("Steve") // get the document for steve
 let tom=game.actors.getName("Tom") //get the document for tom